 General Trip Planning Information

-Hiking, backpacking, horseback riding, and wildlife observation to name a few, can all be enjoyed without a permit, as well as opportunities for solitude, adventure and spiritual renewal in remote secluded areas.
+There are two hiking trails in the Wilderness: the Seismosaurus Trail and Hoodoo Trail provide the most frequented access for hiking, backpacking, horseback riding, and wildlife observation.
+These activities are but a few available which can be enjoyed without a permit.
 Primitive camping is also allowed, but permits are required for some uses (e.g., outfitting/guiding, group activities).
 Steep canyons and high rugged cliffs, with elevations from 5,600 to 6,200 feet, provide rewarding challenges for the back-country hiker.
 Deep meandering arroyos also offer miles of terrain in which to wander.
 Rock layers in the canyon walls and cliffs enhance sightseeing and photography, especially when exposed to the sun’s direct rays at dawn and dusk.
 Hunting is permitted within the wilderness.
-Hunting and fishing regulations are written and enforced by the State.
+Hunting regulations are written and enforced by the State.
 The Ojito Wilderness is located within New Mexico Big Game Management Unit 9.

 Climate and Special Equipment Needs